TAP4LLM: Table Provider on Sampling, Augmenting, and Packing Semi-structured Data for Large Language Model Reasoning: Introduction

 \section{Introduction}

-The extensive and complex characteristics of data are commonly represented in the format of structured data.
-It makes the data more manageable and facilitates data analysis and processing by machines. \textbf{Table} is one of those fundamental and widely used semi-structured data types in relational databases, spreadsheet applications, and programming languages that handle data for various domains, including financial analysis~\cite{zhang2020a, li2022e}, risk management~\cite{babaev2019}, healthcare analytics~\cite{vamathevan2019}, \etc. Reasoning over tabular data is a fundamental aspect of natural language understanding (NLU) and information retrieval (IR), and has several downstream tasks, such as Table-based Question Answering (TQA)~\cite{dataset_hybridqa, dataset_sqa, model_decomposer, model_binder}, Table-based Fact Verification (TFV)~\cite{dataset_tabfact, model_unifiedSKG, model_tableptms}, Table-to-Text~\cite{model_tuta}, Text-to-SQL~\cite{yu2018spider}, Column Type \& Relation~Classification~\cite{model_tabbie, model_turl},\etc.
+The extensive and complex characteristics of the data are commonly represented in the format of structured data. \textbf{Table} is one of those fundamental and widely used semi-structured data types in different areas, such as relational databases, spreadsheet applications, and programming languages that handle data for various domains, including financial analysis~\cite{zhang2020a, li2022e}, risk management~\cite{babaev2019}, healthcare analytics~\cite{vamathevan2019}, \etc. Reasoning over tabular data has several important downstream tasks that are crucial to the field of natural language understanding (NLU) and information retrieval (IR), such as Table-based Question Answering (TQA)~\cite{dataset_hybridqa, dataset_sqa, model_decomposer, model_binder}, Table-based Fact Verification (TFV)~\cite{dataset_tabfact, model_unifiedSKG, model_tableptms}, Table-to-Text~\cite{model_tuta}, Text-to-SQL~\cite{yu2018spider}, Column Type \& Relation~Classification~\cite{model_tabbie, model_turl}, \etc.

-In the field of natural and programming language understanding and generation, LLMs (large language models) have demonstrated impressive abilities as few-shot reasoners with prompt engineering and in-context learning~\cite{kojima2022cot1,model_zero-shot-cot}.
-Their capacity to generate human-like text and human-level code~\cite{model_binder, model_decomposer, model_tool_synthesis} has opened up new possibilities for reasoning over tabular data~\cite{model_table_reasoner, model_tablegpt}.
-However, it is non-trivial to directly utilize vanilla LLMs such as GPT~\cite{survey_chatgpt_llm} to consume tables as their prompt inputs.
+Although there is remarkable progress on table reasoning tasks with the development of large language models (LLMs)~\cite{model_binder, model_decomposer, model_tool_synthesis}, the existing solutions are mainly tested on small tables and cannot reflect the real challenges of table reasoning.
+For example, there are usually issues on scaling to large tables or handling complex queries that require gathering data from various parts of a table.
+How well do LLMs understand tables and how to leverage LLMs to work with table data remains an open question~\cite{model_table_reasoner, model_tablegpt}.
+Our research aims to explore this question and shed light on the best practices to leverage LLMs for table-reasoning tasks.
+Several specific practical issues are faced when leveraging LLMs for table reasoning tasks as follows.